PieRatCat/student-case/README.md

-# AI Use Case Analysis and Reporting Project for Öresundskraft
+# AI Use Case Analysis Project for Öresundskraft

 This repository contains the code and outputs for a project focused on analyzing and summarizing AI use cases.
 The project involved processing use case descriptions, extracting key information, and generating reports in both Excel and CSV formats.